davidindub/articles/dark-mode.md

 # Dark Mode using CSS Custom Properties

+There was a time when dark mode was a niche feature prefered by developers who spent long days staring at code on a screen.
+In 2023, 80% of people use their devices in dark mode so a web page that doesn't support it can be eye-searing!

+In this article, we'll explore how to implement dark mode using CSS custom properties and JavaScript for users who want to toggle it on and off.

+***

-CSS custom properties (sometimes called CSS variables) allow us to define values we want to reuse throughout a stylesheet.
+CSS custom properties (sometimes called variables) allow us to define values we want to reuse throughout a stylesheet.

-A common use case is to define your color palette on the `:root` pseudo-class.
+We'll define a simple color palette on the `:root` pseudo-class.
 This gives the variables global scope, as we're setting them as high up the cascade as they can go.

 Here we're setting a pure white background with dark grey text.